craftcms/awesome/README.md

 ### Misc
 - [Craft Help](https://github.com/70kft/craft-help) Allows developers to provide CMS documentation to their clients directly inside the control panel.
 - [Craft User Manual](https://github.com/hillholliday/Craft-User-Manual) Allows developers or content editors to provide CMS documentation using sections to create a "User Manual" or "Help" section in the control panel.
-- [Cookies](https://github.com/nystudio107/cookies) A simple plugin for setting and getting secure cookies from within templates.
+- [Cookies](https://github.com/nystudio107/cookies) Simple plugin for setting and getting secure cookies from within templates.
 - [LJ Cookies](https://github.com/lewisjenkins/craft-lj-cookies) Simple plugin for setting and retrieving cookies from within templates.
 - [AdWizard](https://www.doublesecretagency.com/plugins/ad-wizard) Easily manage custom advertisements on your website!
 - [Printmaker](https://craftpl.us/plugins/printmaker) Template-based HTML-to-PDF engine: Save or output a PDF from any template, URL, or string.